 D. Document that current municipal planning seeks to provide additional bird habitat.

-The City gardener plans to create a clover-leaf shaped garden at Memorial Park in the summer of 2018.
-The lobes of the clover will radiate from the 9-11 Memorial.
-Each lobe will feature plants that offer birds berries or seeds in the fall/winter and cover/nectar in the summer.
+The New London City gardener worked to create a clover-leaf shaped garden at Memorial Park in the summer of 2018.
+The lobes of the clover radiate from the 9-11 Memorial.
+Each lobe features plants that offer birds berries or seeds in the fall/winter and cover/nectar in the summer.
 The land surrounding the memorial is currently turfgrass.

 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

 The New London Parks and Recreation Department offers information regarding removal and control of invasive species.
 Publications are available for residents at the department’s walk-up counter.
-Additionally, Mosquito Hill Nature Center naturalists offered the following programs in the local and extended local area (up to ~1 hour away):
+Additionally, Mosquito Hill Nature Center has information posted throughout the property, including in the main interpretive building and in several spots along trails, regarding the removal and control of invasive species.

 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.